arnfred/covid-19/README.md

    * Symptoms to death: [14 days median in China](https://pubmed.ncbi.nlm.nih.gov/31994742/)
    * Symptoms to death: [8 days median in Italy](https://www.epicentro.iss.it/coronavirus/bollettino/Report-COVID-2019_17_marzo-v2.pdf)

-Based on these sources I've chosen to use 12 days as the time between a policy is implemented to we expect to see results and 16 days between a policy is implemented to we expect it to impact the number of deaths.
-The latter number comes from adding 5 (incubation) to the average between the two last studies.
+Based on these sources I've chosen to use 12 days as the time between a policy is implemented to we expect to see results and 19 (14+5) days between a policy is implemented to we expect it to impact the number of deaths.
+The latter number comes from the study based on Chinese data cited above and is chosen because both data from China and Italy are displaying this general pattern.

+* 2020-04-04: I used to use the figure of 16 days between the time a policy is implemented and the starting point where we would expect to see an impact on the death rate.
+I had chosen this number as a average of the two studies cited above, but since then data has come out more clearly from Italy that supports the larger number.

 # About me and this repository